 This unfortunate and unAmerican outlook of quintessentially advantaged and disproportionately White Americans has been and will continue to be exploited by those politicians who encourage the culturally destructive power of vouchers, choice and charters.

 - There are an insufficient number of seats available in charter and private schools for all of the disadvantaged students who might wish to choose those options, and because private schools are usually selective by definition, only the most able students will be selected to fill the few seats that are being made available to them (and of course, too often “the most able” means students who are six-foot-five and can dunk from the foul line).

-In this reality, how will the students be rescued who are left behind in such disadvantaged schools, schools created by the competition politicians espouse?
-How are these most disadvantaged of students to be afforded “a means to a better life?”
-The reality is, as I was told a few years ago by a former member of the PA State Senate Education Committee: The conservatives on the committee not only don’t care about these kids, they think it’s a waste to spend tax dollars on failing schools.”
+In this reality, how will the students who are left behind in such disadvantaged schools be afforded “a means to a better life?”
+The reality is, as I was told some years ago by a former member of the PA State Senate Education Committee: “The Republicans on the committee don’t care about those kids; they think it’s a waste to spend tax dollars on failing schools.”
 In other words, the Republicans on the committee thought it was a waste to spend money on the kids left behind.

 The emphasis on turning resources toward vouchers and charter schools leaves fewer resources available for the greatest challenge facing our collective responsibility to fully educate all Americans: creating professional climates in traditional public schools that would lead to teachers becoming highly effective, and creating systems of Higher Education that effectively recruit and prepare highly effective teachers.